JetBrains/teamcity-docker-images/README.md

 - [TeamCity Docker Images - tools](tool) - tools used within the release process of Docker Images.
 - [Automation Framework](tool/automation/framework) - framework for simplification of Docker Images release process.

-### A note on ARM support
+### ARM Support

-Currently, TeamCity Docker Images aren't provided for ARM-based architecture.
-Therefore, the following error would appear if a container is intended to be launched on that host platform:
+We do not currently provide native TeamCity Docker Images for ARM-based devices.
+If you attempt to launch a container on ARM, the following error is shown:

 ```
 docker pull jetbrains/teamcity-server
 ...